dimti/bettersettings/README.md

 }
 ```

-And define static variable `$defaults` in your setting model class.
+And define variable `$defaults` in your setting model class.

 You can also define constants for better readable values and use autocomplete in your IDE